ml5js/ml5-library/README.md

 ### ImageNet

 > Classify an image using a given model.
-Returns an object.
+Returns an array of objects containing categories and probabilities.

 ```javascript
 var imagenet = new p5ml.ImageNet(model);